 The Yeshivat Hadar Beit Midrash Fellowship is a substantial commitment to Torah, Tefillah, and Hesed for adults ages 21-30.
-Fellows anchor our egalitarian mekom Torah, Monday-Friday from the morning through the early afternoon, along with one evening a week.
+Fellows anchor our egalitarian mekom Torah, Monday-Thursday from the morning through the early afternoon, along with one full afternoon and evening each week.
 This schedule allows for flexibility to pursue other work, graduate study, or professional development alongside the fellowship commitment.

 This fellowship entails a daily commitment to anchor our mekom Torah, including by supporting our daily egalitarian minyan for Shaharit and Minhah.
-In recognition of this added investment, fellows receive a stipend and breakfast and lunch on a daily basis.
+In recognition of this investment, fellows receive a stipend, along with breakfast and lunch on a daily basis.

 Yeshivat Hadar operates on terms, or Zmanim, that run throughout the year.
 Apply to be a Beit Midrash Fellow for one or both of these terms: